neondatabase/website/content/README.md

 Ideally there should be between 5-9 pages under this category.
 If the number of pages in this category is getting too large, they can be reduced by combining existing pages or moving new content into existing pages.
 Reference pages can be longer if necessary because they aren't a blocker to users successfully using Neon.

-## Conceptual Guides

-These should all be descriptions of Neon features and how they work.
-If Neon has a novel or unique approach to a common feature, that can also be described here.
-Pages in this section should be structured to cover a broad concept in a single page, with room for subheadings that dive into further detail.

 ## Security

 This can be expanded to have more articles about how Neon handles security in the future, but the single page works well for now and if there isn't enough new content for an entire page additional content can still be added to the singular security page.
 Users reading this section are unlikely to be put off by longer articles, they are seeking additional information so longer pages are not much of a concern here.

 ## Release Notes

 While it is ideal for all top-level items to have multiple sub-items that fall under them, this section is an exception.
 A single release notes page is easier to maintain long-term and easier to find here rather than under the `Reference` item.
-The TOC would be very useful here, making the `Release Notes` much easier to navigate quickly and effectively.
+The TOC is useful here, making the `Release Notes` much easier to navigate quickly and effectively.